 To help inspire you to dig out your pruning gloves, Calum Maddock, gardening expert at HomeHow.co.uk, has shared his tips on how you can transform your garden in an hour or less.

-1. Prune hedges
+1. Prune hedges in under an hour

 Overgrown hedges can easily become a nuisance and create large patches of shade – not ideal when you've spent a year indoors.
 Pruning your hedges is vital to prevent dead and dying branches from harming nearby plants and people.
 This can take up to an hour depending on the size, but regular trims will maintain a neat look.